akmed772/dosvax/README.md

 ### Version History

+* Build 4467PS08 (2022/02/11)
+  - Improve the text cursor drawing method.
+  - Change the register latch operation of the Attribute Controller.
+  - Ignore the unhandled exception in BIOS Int 17h (Printer).
 * Build 4467PS07 (2022/01/16)
   - Generate 1/4 fonts used by DOS Bunsho Program.
 * Build 4467PS06 (2022/01/13)